Favourite Songs & Themes From Horror Movies

 Prelude by Bernard Herrmann — Psycho

-The opening of Psycho accompanied with Bernard Herrmann’s ‘Prelude’ piece sets such a tone for the movie that follows and the song, most importantly, puts you on the edge of your seat for what follows; one of the greatest horror movies of all time.
-Nothing is happening on-screen other than credits, but as you sit waiting, the piece unnerves you and the piece also stands out as one of the great songs in horror movie history.
+The opening of Psycho accompanied with Bernard Herrmann’s ‘Prelude’ sets such a tone for the movie that follows and the song, most importantly, puts you on the edge of your seat for what follows; one of the greatest horror movies of all time.
+Nothing is happening on-screen other than credits, but as you sit waiting, the piece unnerves you and also stands out as one of the great songs in horror movie history.

 The Man Comes Around by Johnny Cash — Dawn of the Dead (2004)

-Zack Snyder’s 2004 remake of the George A. Romero classic features a really fantastic use of a Johnny Cash song (not the last time Snyder does this by-the-way.)
+Zack Snyder’s 2004 remake of the George A. Romero classic features a really fantastic use of a Johnny Cash song (not the last time Snyder does this by the way).
 After the opening scene with Sarah Polley’s character Anna escaping her home as the zombie apocalypse begins, a montage showing the world collapsing begins with zombie madness across the world to Cash’s ‘The Man Comes Around.’

 The Final Zepp by Charlie Clouser — SAW Franchise